Director of Flight For Life Colorado

 Pediatric Medical Director for Flight For Life® Colorado

 Lori A. Montagna, MD is the Pediatric Medical Director for Flight For Life® Colorado.
-She has extensive experience in emergency and pediatric medicine.
-As the pediatric medical director, Dr. Montagna works to ensure the crews provide the highest level of care for children, from newborns to young adults.
-She began working with Flight For Life® Colorado in 2020.
+She has extensive experience in emergency medicine and pediatric emergency medicine.
+As the pediatric medical director, Dr. Montagna works to ensure the crews provide the highest quality of care for children, from newborns to young adults.
+She began working with Flight For Life® Colorado in 2019.

-She earned her medical degree at the University of California, San Diego and completed her Emergency Medicine residency at the University of Pennsylvania.
-She attended Albert Einstein College of Medicine for her Pediatric Emergency residency.
+Dr. Montagna earned her medical degree at the University of California, San Diego.
+She completed her Emergency Medicine residency at the University of Pennsylvania, and continued on to complete a fellowship in Pediatric Emergency Medicine at Jacobi Medical Center, Albert Einstein College of Medicine.

-In her spare time, Dr. Montagna serves as the medical director for the NYC Marathon as well as endurance sports events around the world.
+In her spare time, Dr. Montagna serves as a medical director for the NYC Marathon as well as for other endurance sports events around the world.

 Certification: Pediatric Emergency Medicine and Emergency Medicine

-Education: University of California, San Diego Internship University of Pittsburgh Medical Center, Internship
+Education: University of California, San Diego, School of Medicine

-Residency: Hospital of the University of Pennsylvania, Residency
+Residency: Hospital of the University of Pennsylvania, Emergency Medicine

 Fellowship: Jacobi Medical Center, Albert Einstein College of Medicine, Pediatric Emergency Medicine